The Viking Spirit is rooted in Pride, Honor, and Enthusiasm.

 Discover St. E

-A Journey from Preschool to High School
+A Journey from Preschool to 12th Grade

 Inspired by the teachings of St. Benedict and rooted in our Catholic faith, St. Elizabeth School is a pre-kindergarten through twelfth-grade community that fosters spiritual development, academic excellence, responsibility to self, and service to others in a diverse community of co-educational learners.
 St. Elizabeth students embark on a journey of becoming lifelong learners by engaging in a challenging curriculum, embracing Catholic and Benedictine truths and values, and exploring individual passions and interests.

-Why Choose St. E?
+Why I Chose St. E?

 Steeped in Catholic tradition and rooted in the teachings of St. Benedict, St. Elizabeth School instills in our students the importance of prayer and work, hospitality, service and humility, and stability--the Benedictine Pillars.